"Until you make the unconscious conscious, it will direct your life." ~C.G. Jung

 The assessment asks you to create a mandala and also to choose from 39 other mandala representations, those symbols which most appeal to you, as well as one you reject.
 It also asks that you match your choices with colors.
 The resulting information reveals what Jung called "coded messages from the inner self."

-Through your own choices of univeral symbols and individual colors, you provide for your own self a kind of map of awareness; a map that can show yourself where you are right now and where you might be headed.
+Through your own choices of universal symbols and individual colors, you provide for your own self a kind of map of awareness; a map that can show yourself where you've been, where you are right now, giving clue to where you might be headed.